powersync-ja/powersync.dart/packages/powersync/README.md

 late PowerSyncDatabase db;

-// Setup connector to backend if you want to sync data. class BackendConnector extends PowerSyncBackendConnector {
+// Setup connector to backend if you would like to sync data. class BackendConnector extends PowerSyncBackendConnector {
   PowerSyncDatabase db;